 However, melatonin does more than just regulating our sleep.
 Several animal studies have demonstrated that it might extend life span.
 There are several possible mechanisms that could explain that possibility.

 Melatonin is one of the most powerful antioxidant substances in our bodies.
 There is a reason why it is called the “scavenger of free radicals.”
 Other antioxidants, like vitamins C and E, protect us from most oxidative damage, but they cannot convert some radicals, like superoxide anion radical, into oxygen.
-Melatonin increases production of glutathione, which in turn inactivates these bad radicals.
+Melatonin increases the production of glutathione, which in turn inactivates these bad radicals.

-Oxidative stress causes gene mutations in mitochondria, responsible for production of energy for the cells.
-Melatonin has a role in protection and repair of DNA in mitochondria.
+Oxidative stress causes gene mutations in mitochondria, responsible for the production of energy for the cells.
+Melatonin has a role in the protection and repair of DNA in mitochondria.
 Maintaining the homeostasis (a state of metabolic balance) in mitochondria is only one of the mechanisms through which melatonin can affect the process of aging.

 Can Melatonin Extend the Lifespan?

 So, can melatonin extend lifespan?
 In a word, yes, I think that it can.
 We now have some evidence in both animal and human studies.

 Have you heard about sirtuins?
 It is a family of fascinating proteins that serve as regulators of metabolic status in general and lifespan in particular.
 You guessed it.
 Melatonin stimulates expression of sirtuins.